MuchAdoNet/muchadonet.github.io/docs/commands.md

     .QueryAsync<string>();
 ```

-If the data record has multiple fields, you can read them by position into the items of a tuple.
+If the record has multiple fields, you can read them by position into the items of a tuple.
 The tuple names do not affect data mapping, so be sure the tuple fields are in the right order.

 ```csharp
 var widgetTuples = await connector